 Dining with Dogs in Restaurants: What Pet Owners Need to Know

 The "dog days of summer" are upon us, literally.
-That long-time expression has a couple of meanings, but one thing for sure, this is the time of year that we tend to take our pets more to public places simply because of outdoor dining.
+That long-time expression has a couple of meanings, but one thing is for sure: this is the time of year when we tend to take our pets more to public places simply because of outdoor dining.

 A Guide to Dining with Pets